Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 enters some thick forest without any views of Hurricane Creek, here come the

-two young ATV riders back, and tell us there are ‘No Trespassing’ signs up ahead.
+two young ATV riders back, telling us there are ‘No Trespassing’ signs up ahead.

 |